Inner horizon instability and the unstable cores of regular black holes: Generalized Ori model

 \section{{Generalized} Ori model}

-In reference \cite{Ori:1991zz} Ori developed a model {to describe the dynamical evolution of the neighborhood of the inner horizon of a Reissner--Nordstr\"om black hole under perturbations,} in order to explicitly analyze the singularity generated by {the mass-inflation} instability.
-The Ori model can be easily {generalized} to any (singular or non{-}singular) spacetime with a metric of the form
+In \cite{Ori:1991zz} Ori developed a model to describe the dynamical evolution in the neighborhood of the inner horizon of a Reissner--Nordstr\"om black hole under linear perturbations, in order to explicitly analyze the singularity generated by the well-known mass-inflation instability.
+Ori's model can be easily {generalized} to any (singular or non{-}singular) spacetime with a metric of the form

 Most of the derivation can be worked out only using the parameterization $f(v,r)=1-2M(v,r)/r$ in terms of the Misner--Sharp mass $M(v,r)$.
-At this point in the discussion we do not need to assume any specific form of the Misner--Sharp mass, but only that its radial dependence is such that the geometry contains an inner horizon or, equivalently, that $f(v,r)$ has en even number of zeroes, and that all its dependence on $v$ enters through a single-variable function $m(v)$ which coincides with the value of the Misner--Sharp mass at large values of $r$, namely
+At this point in the discussion we do not need to assume any specific functional form for the Misner--Sharp mass, but only that its radial dependence is such that the geometry contains an inner horizon: this is equivalent to assuming that $f(v,r)$ has an even number of zeroes, and that all its dependence on $v$ enters through a single-variable function $m(v)$ such that